sherdst/app-legal/privacy-policy.md

 If you have questions about this Privacy Policy, please contact us at:

 Email: cinaraktas22@icloud.com
-Mailing Address: Çınar Aktaş, Istanbul, Turkey
+Mailing Address: Çınar Aktaş, Ankara, Turkey

 We will respond to your inquiry as soon as possible.